-We can cite numerous passages of Scripture that speak to God’s emotions.
-For example, God demonstrated the following:
+There are numerous passages of Scripture that speak of God’s emotions.
+For example, God demonstrates the following:

 • Anger – Psalm 7:11; Deuteronomy 9:22; Romans 1:18

 • Compassion – Psalm 135:14; Judges 2:18; Deuteronomy 32:36